A Case for Library-Level k-Means Binning in Histogram Gradient-Boosted Trees: Experiments

 \paragraph{Compute resources.} All real-world experiments were conducted on an academic slurm cluster, on 48-core Intel Xeon Platinum 8268 CPUs @ 2.90 GHz.
 The experiments ran in 120h wall-clock, doing 1792 core-hours of work, and peaking at 7.7GB memory.
 Additional exploratory runs on the same cluster amounted to no more than 10k CPU-hours ($\approx$ 6 × the final sweep), as confirmed from Slurm accounting over the project period.

-\paragraph{Metrics and statistics.} We report mean squared error (MSE) for regression and ROC-AUC for classification.
+\paragraph{Metrics and statistics.} We report mean squared error (MSE) for regression and ROC-AUC for binary classification.
 Regression MSE values span several orders of magnitude, so each row of our results table presents them in scientific notation with the common exponent factored out on the \emph{left} of the dataset name (e.g.\ "\textsc{Brazilian Houses}\,$(10^{-3})$").
 This keeps the numeric columns directly comparable across datasets.

-For each dataset, we compute a custom mean-reciprocal-rank (MRR): for each dataset the three histogram methods (the exact method is excluded) are ranked; the reciprocal rank is then averaged over datasets.
+To provide a scale-free summary metric, we compute a macro-averaged mean-reciprocal-rank (MRR, $\uparrow$ is better).
+For each dataset the three histogram methods (exhaustive search excluded) are ranked; the reciprocal rank is then averaged over datasets, with each dataset contributing one vote.

-Paired two-sided t-tests (n=20 splits) compare the top-ranked discretizer with the runner-up (exact excluded) on each dataset.
-All resulting p-values are jointly adjusted with the Benjamini–Hochberg procedure \citep{Benjamini-Hochberg}; cells that stay significant at the $\alpha=0.05$ level after this correction are marked **.
+Paired two-sided t-tests (n=20 splits) compare the top-ranked discretizer with the runner-up (exhaustive search excluded) on each dataset.
+All resulting p-values are jointly adjusted with the Benjamini–Hochberg procedure \citep{Benjamini-Hochberg}; cells that stay significant at the $\alpha=0.05$ level after this correction are bolded.

+In Appendix \ref{app:std_error} we mirror all experimental tables -- including those in Appendices \ref{app-lowbin} and \ref{app-xgb} -- and add the standard error across random seeds.